 We’ve received a few messages of people wondering where the best place to buy a mattress is, or generally where to buy a mattress.
 We thought we would put together a quick little overview and comment on who might want to buy from each type of place.
-You certainly have plenty of options, and it really depends on your individual circumstances.
-Here is a a quick list of your options.
+Shoppers certainly have plenty of options, and it really depends on their individual circumstances.
+Here is a a quick list of everyone’s options.

 This would be a place like Sleepy’s.
-Depending on where you live, there should be mattress specialty stores.
+Depending on where people live, there should be mattress specialty stores.
 They don’t have to be big chains like Sleepy’s, but every major metropolitan area will have multiple specialty stores.
-Here you can talk to a mattress salesperson who can show you a number of different brands and models.
-If you were to go to a store like this, I would recommend waiting for a sale, as they come fairly frequently.
-I would recommend going to a store if you really don’t know what you want, and you don’t want to do a bunch of independent research.
-Certainly if you want to try out several mattresses ahead of purchasing one, this is a great option.
-The stores will probably have very knowledgeable people working there to help you out.
+Here people can talk to a mattress salesperson who can show them a number of different brands and models.
+If people were to go to a store like this, I would recommend waiting for a sale, as they come fairly frequently.
+I would recommend going to a store if people really don’t know what they want, and they don’t want to do a bunch of independent research.
+Certainly if people want to try out several mattresses ahead of purchasing one, this is a great option.
+The stores will probably have very knowledgeable people working there to help people out.

 General Furniture Stores

 This would be a place like Macy’s or Sears.
-The selection will be more limited, and the sales staff will be much less helpful for you.
-I would only recommend going to a place like this if you have few other options.
+The selection will be more limited, and the sales staff will be much less helpful for people.
+I would only recommend going to a place like this if people have few other options.

 Those are the big players.
-I probably left something out, but generally you have a lot of options available to you.
+I probably left something out, but generally people have a lot of options available to them.
 If you want to do some serious research, I strongly recommend considering buying online.
 Otherwise, there are a lot of physical store options available to you as well.

 Joe Auer is the editor of Mattress Clarity.
 He mainly focuses on mattress reviews and oversees the content across the site.